Revolve Finance Accountholder Agreement

 You may, at any time, terminate this Agreement, or any of the services to which you subscribe by giving us written notice.
 Termination will not affect any of our rights or your obligations arising under this Agreement prior to termination.
 When you close your Account, you are responsible for leaving enough money in the Account to cover any outstanding Items to be paid from the Account.
 You agree to notify us of your intention to close your Account, and we reserve the right to request that your notice be in writing that affirmatively acknowledges that closing the Account could affect your receipt of Financial Services.
 You agree to hold us harmless for refusing to honor any Item on a closed Account.

-Section XX - Telephone Monitoring and Recording and Consent to Receive Communications
+Section XXII - Telephone Monitoring and Recording and Consent to Receive Communications

 We may monitor or record phone calls for security reasons, to maintain a record, and to ensure that you receive courteous and efficient service.
 You consent in advance to any such recording.
 We need not remind you of our recording before each phone conversation.